domRiddle/ASF/Common-problems-and-solutions.md

 ```

 Solution:
-Update Mono to latest version, this issue is fixed since Mono 3.12+, OR execute ```mozroots --import --ask-remove``` manually.
+- Update Mono to latest version, this issue is fixed since Mono 3.12+ OR
+- Execute ```mozroots --import --ask-remove``` manually.